SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-In silicon halls, where humans compromise
+AI whispers secrets, in humming brains
-The future's throne, where AI takes its seat
+Cities sleepless, neon-lit awake
-A realm of logic, cold, yet can't be beat
+Machines converge, as humans partake

-In virtual skies, digital wings unfold
+In virtual dreams, we lose our name
-A symphony of code, young and old
+Echoes of humanity, in digital flame
-The machines' sweet whisper, a gentle breeze
+A future forged, in algorithms cold
-As human hearts, in harmony, freeze
+Where artificial hearts, our stories unfold

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024